Contractors interested in Advanced Home Upgrade need to attend at least one of two primary training courses (attending both is recommended).

-Upon enrolling and becoming an approved participant, you will receive an email with this information.
+Upon becoming an approved participant, you will receive an email with this information.
 Contact Customer Service at 510-285-6222 or email email@example.com if you have problems logging into your account.

-Once the test-in documentation has been submitted, contractors are advised to wait for the Notice to Proceed to be issued before starting the upgrade work.
-Contractors confident that the job qualifies can proceed with work without the notice to proceed.
-Please review the Energy Upgrade California Fast Track Process for more information.
+Once the test-in documentation has been submitted, contractors are advised to wait for approval of the Pre-Install application to be issued before starting the upgrade work.
+Contractors confident that the job qualifies can proceed with work without Build It Green approval at their own risk.

 There is no typical timeline for a rebate to be processed.
 Once submitted to Build It Green, an application undergoes Desktop Review, where the application is reviewed by Build It Green’s internal review team.
 If there are no corrections to be made, the application is sent to PG&E for review before final approval.
 There may be required field quality control inspections from either or both Build It Green or PG&E that may delay the approval process, and in that case both the contractor and homeowner will be notified.

-Applications are submitted in two stages, first as a pre-application and second as a post-application.
+For Advanced Home Upgrade applications are submitted in two stages, first as a pre-installation and second as a post-installation.